rfeldmann/leopy/README.rst

 ``python -mvenv /path/to/new/virtual/environment`` and activate it via ``source /path/to/new/virtual/environment/bin/activate``.

-To install LEO-Py from repository:
+To install LEO-Py from a repository:

 * Download the source code from <https://github.com/rfeldmann/leopy>.
 * Go to the package directory.